 Step 1: Gather the ingredients

-In order to make some yummy homemade fudgesicles you need just a handful of ingredients and some specific tools:
+In order to make some yummy homemade fudgesicles you need just a handful of simple ingredients and some specific tools:

 - Milk – Preferably whole milk, but 2% or 1% will work as well.
 Almond milk will work as well for these fudge pops.
 For extra creamy fudgesicles use cream or half and half instead of milk.